InteractiveComputerGraphics/SPlisHSPlasH/doc/build_from_source.md

 MESA_GL_VERSION_OVERRIDE=3.3 ./SPHSimulator ../data/Scenes/DoubleDamBreak.json
 ```

+The command loads the selected scene.
+To start the simulation disable the pause mode by clicking the checkbox or pressing [Space].
+More hotkeys are listed [here](getting_started.md).

 ### Using Bindings

 Assuming that the python bindings were generated in the default location `Project Root/build/lib/pysplishsplash.cpython-38-x86_64-linux-gnu.so`, you can use the bindings by adding this path to `sys.path` within your python script, or by calling your scripts within the directory containing the `.so` file.
 You can test that the bindings work using the following command.